Last reviewed: 7 May 2026

 Frequently Asked Questions

-Why fibroids bleeding between periods can happen
+Why does fibroid bleeding between periods happen?

 Fibroids can disrupt the uterine lining and lead to spotting or bleeding outside the normal menstrual cycle.
+Submucosal fibroids that sit just under the lining are the most common culprit.

 How are fibroids diagnosed?